mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 A brown dwarf is not really a stellar object, being more properly considered
-a ‘failed star’.
+a 'failed star'.
 It is essentially a body possessing far greater mass than a
 gas giant but not enough to begin stellar fusion and become a star.
 A brown
 dwarf gives out sufficient energy to warm any moons it may have and
 could serve as the underpowered primary of a planetary system.
 Brown
 dwarf bodies are hard to detect due to their lower energy output compared
-to stars and may exist as companions to ‘proper’ stars – possibly in a very
+to stars and may exist as companions to 'proper' stars – possibly in a very
 distant orbit – or as independent brown dwarf systems in deep space.
 A
 brown dwarf system can be used by the Referee to place an adventure
 location wherever desired, without altering existing starmaps.